bhisaac/5eFP/5eFP-SRD.md

 ***Armor Proficiency.*** Anyone can put on a suit of armor or strap a shield to an arm.
 Only those proficient in the armor’s use know how to wear it effectively, however.
 Your class gives you proficiency with certain types of armor.
 Medium and heavy armor proficiency also grants proficiency with shields.
 If you wear armor that you lack proficiency with, you have disadvantage on any ability check or attack roll that involves STR or DEX, and you can’t cast spells.

 ***Shields.*** A shield is made from wood or metal and requires a free hand to equip.
+While you have a shield equiped, you have the following game features.

+- **_Shield Bash_.** Whenever you take the Attack action and use one of your attacks to shove a creature, if you succeed, you may deal 1 point of bludgeoning damage to the creature.
-Wielding a shield allows you to deal 1 point of bludgeoning damage on a successful shove.
-Once per encounter, when damage is dealt to you while you have a shield equipped, you may spend your reaction to use your shield to reduce that damage by 1.
+- **_Shield (Reaction, Rest)_.** When damage is dealt to you while you have a shield equipped, you may reduce that damage by 1.

 ### Light Armor